 Now we have successfully configured the Titles & Metas settings under WordPress SEO by Yoast.

-Google has a feature named Knowledge Graph and its purpose from a website’s point of view is to display the site’s social presence when a related search is made and the results are served from that site or is related to that brand name.
+Google has a feature named Knowledge Graph and its purpose from a website’s point of view is to display the site’s social presence when a related search is made and the results are served from that site or are related to that brand name.

 It’s quite easy to configure these social settings.
 All you need to do is fill out the required details.
 Have a look at my social settings for reference.